Thank you! Your submission has been received!

 By collapsing genotypic and phenotypic assays into a single workflow, Tapestri both preserves precious samples and enables multi-parameter data to be gathered quickly and easily.
 This powerful approach is offering an unprecedented look into the nuances of biology and transforming how we explore disease and develop therapies.

 Different technologies enable varying levels of resolution in the fields of oncology and cell and gene therapies.
-Whereas bulk sequencing portrays only population-level metrics of cells, single-cell sequencing and multi-omics oncover cell-to-cell variation in a variety of aspects relevant to cancer and advanced therapeutics.
+Whereas bulk sequencing portrays only population-level metrics of cells, single-cell sequencing and multi-omics uncover cell-to-cell variation in a variety of aspects relevant to cancer and advanced therapeutics.

 Single-cell Applications